Vancouver to Vancouver Itinerary

 Arrive at Prideaux Haven, in the heart of Desolation Sound.
 Prideaux Haven is a series of protected coves and inlets known as one of the most scenic anchorages in an area.
 Warm waters make this area ideal for swimming and scuba diving, saltwater and freshwater fishing, kayaking, and paddleboarding.

-The protected Pendrell Sound is the ideal place to break out the water toys as it maintains year-round water temperatures averaging 74 degrees Fahrenheit.
+The Pendrell Sound is protected, so it is the ideal place to break out the water toys.
+The water maintains year-round water temperatures averaging 74 degrees Fahrenheit.
 It’s well known for having the warmest water north of Mexico.
 Have fun playing, then take a tender tour.
 Bring the camera to capture any wildlife sightings.

 End of your Vancouver to Vancouver Itinerary.